 The Guidance is now accessible on the Law Society's website, here.

 At 2pm today, Anne will be moderating a panel of LawTech and DLT experts, including Sir Geoffrey Vos, Chancellor of the High Court and Chair of the UK Jurisdiction Taskforce, to discuss the key aspects of the report.
-If you would like to register for this event, please click here.

 To view the full list of panellists, click here.